joshuamiller/minitest-context/README.txt

 == Examples

-  MiniTest::Context.define(:example) do
+  MiniTest::Context.define(:operand) do
     before do
-      @answer = 42
+      @operand = 40
     end
   end

-  describe SomeClass do
+  describe "Addition operator" do
-    inherit_context :example
+    inherit_context :operand

-    it "should subtract the answer by 12." do
+    it "should perform addition on the operand." do
-      @answer -= 12
+      @operand = @operand + 10
-      @answer.must_equal(30)
+      @operand.must_equal(50)
     end
   end

-  describe SomeOtherClass do
+  describe "Subtraction operator" do
-    inherit_context :example
+    inherit_context :operand

-    it "should subtract the answer by 22." do
+    it "should perform subtraction on the operand." do
-      @answer -= 22
+      @operand = @operand - 10
-      @answer.must_equal(20)
+      @operand.must_equal(30)
     end
   end